 Disaster Resilience Program

 The Disaster Resilience Program (DRP) mobilizes law Student Fellows to provide free civil legal aid in disaster-prone areas to ensure vital legal services are accessible, comprehensive, and responsive to the unique needs of individuals, families, and communities so lives can be stabilized and communities rebuilt to be more resilient.Student Fellows receive a $7,000 stipend upon completion of 300 hours of service (eight to ten-week term).
 Duties include: engage in outreach and education, help provide direct legal services to disaster survivors, and foster important relationships within the community.
 For more information, please see the website.
-Applications open January 4 and deadlines are rolling, so apply ASAP.
-The earlier you apply, the better your chances of obtaining an Internship.
+Deadline: February 25, 2025.

 Equal Justice America Legal Services Fellowship